morgannash1/hotel_reservations/README.md

 We decided to try the following models before selecting a top performer (High Precision) to fine tune its parameters:

 **Logistic Regression:** simple, interpretable model that establishes a performance baseline and helps to clearly identify which features have a direct, positive or negative influence on the risk of cancellation

-**Random Forest:** bagging ensemble model that combines the predictions from hundreds of independent decision trees and is better at finding hidden, non-linear patterns in the data that a simple model might miss
+**Random Forest:** bagging ensemble model that combines the predictions from hundreds of independent decision trees and is better at finding hidden, non-linear patterns in the data that a simple model might miss.

 **Gradient Boosting:** boosting ensemble model that builds trees one after the other, with each new tree focused on fixing the errors made by the previous ones.
 This was included to challenge the Random Forest model.

 The following sections, split by model type, each create a pipeline that uses the preprocessors defined above along with the specific model.
 Each pipeline is fit on the training data and predicts test data.
 A Classification Report, Confusion Matrix, ROC AUC score, and ROC Curve Plot are displayed for each pipeline.
 Finally, we evaluate Feature Importance from each model to gain insight on what features lead a reservation to be high-risk.
 (A reminder that feature importance is a relative score, not a percentage.)
 After we evaluate these models, we tune the top performing model.